KZUC-LP: Separation

 By 2002, KUCO broadcast its signal on a part-15 transmitter that could only be received on campus, much like the original 10-watt student radio station in 1966.
 The station also launched an Internet broadcast for listeners online at kucofm.net.
 By this time, however, the existence of a student radio station was unknown to students outside the broadcasting program.
 The reason was postulated that student listeners did not carry personal radios, could not receive the signal in their cars off campus, and only a limited number had personal computers.

 In the spring of 2006, KUCO rebranded itself as Z-100 (instead of Z-99) and flipped from alternative rock to a more student-friendly contemporary hit radio format geared towards 18 to 25-year-old students.
 Automation allowed students to produce and record content that could be played 24 hours a day.

 When KCSC installed an HD Radio transmitter in 2007, the student station became an HD2 subchannel of that station, making it available to the general public again.
 Known as "Ed 90.1, Today's College Music", the station carried an adult contemporary format as well as student-produced news and sports content.
 The "Ed" represented both Edmond and education.
 However, interest in HD Radio technology was low.
 HD receivers were limited in new vehicles; HD Radios were not portable; smartphones were becoming popular with downloadable music from iTunes and popular music service apps such as Pandora and Spotify; and there was considerable consumer confusion between high-definition television and HD Radio.
 After a few years, KCSC's HD transmitter failed on the secondary channel and not replaced; the student radio station was off air indefinitely.

 In November 2013, the possibility of a student radio station returned when the FCC opened a filing window for low-power FM frequencies.
 UCentral Radio was awarded a construction permit for 13 watts on 99.3 MHz in 2015, taking the call letters KZUC-LP.

-In December 2022, the station increased it's signal size by simulcasting on KUCO-HD2.
+In December 2022, the station increased its signal size by simulcasting on KUCO-HD2.
 KUCO-HD2 was the former signal of Ed 90.1.